‘Hot’ new wood cladding is perfect match for what’s trending in home exteriors

 An all-natural wood cladding that performs

 Well, the rich look of real wood now is more attainable than ever with our Thermally Modified Wood Collection.
-The wood cladding goes through an innovative, all-natural treatment process involving heat and steam.
+The wood cladding goes through an innovative, all-natural treatment process involving heat and pressure.
 The thermal modification permanently alters the wood fiber at a cellular level, stabilizing and strengthening the boards for years of great-looking durability.

 “This process makes the wood less vulnerable to shrinking and seasonal expansion and contraction cycles,” said Chris Fox, category marketing manager with UFP-Edge.
 “What’s more, it resists rot and insects for long-term performance.
 The UFP-Edge Thermally Modified Wood Collection is wood cladding of the future that will give your home great curb appeal.”

 What is thermally modified wood?
 It’s a hot item, literally!
 The process involves heating the wood to 320 degrees in an oxygen-free environment, without the use of chemicals.
-Steam is infused to retain some moisture and prevent wood shrinkage.
+Nitrogen is infused to retain some moisture and prevent wood shrinkage.
 But as the heat rises, the sugars in the wood are removed and that reduces the moisture content to a very low level.

 Low moisture makes the cladding less susceptible to insects and decay and also less vulnerable to expansion and contraction.
 In fact, Thermally Modified Wood Collection has the highest Class 1 durability rating for timber and comes with a 20-year limited warranty.
 As a result, thermally modified wood cladding is an environmentally friendly product that adds unmatched beauty to your home for years.
 All wood cladding will need some maintenance because of its nature, but it will vary depending on the amount of UV exposure.